jaxio/celerio/README.md

 Celerio is a code generator tool for data-driven application.

-It can reverse a database schema and generate advanced crud-based applications.
+It can reverse a database schema and generate advanced CRUD-based applications.

 For more info, please read [Celerio Documentation](http://www.jaxio.com/documentation/celerio)